OnyxJeff/potentpi2/docker/internet-monitoring/README.md

 Thanks to @vegasbrianc work on making a [super easy docker](https://github.com/vegasbrianc/github-monitoring) stack for running prometheus and grafana.

 I also want to disclaim that Prometheus aren't really (currently) intended for this kind of blackbox/external monitoring and this setup is not in anyway secured.
-Thus only use this for inspiration and do not blame me if someone hacks this and figure out what your real internet sped is :)
+Thus only use this for inspiration and do not blame me if someone hacks this and figure out what your real internet speed is :)